erasromani/shell-config/README.md

 ## 🛠 Updating

 - Re-run `install_cli_tools.sh` anytime to update Starship, fzf, or Antidote.
+- Re-run `setup_dev_min.sh` to rebuild/update Neovim along with the CLI tools.
 - Plugins can be updated with:
   ```bash
   antidote update